Vaping is using any form of electronic smoking device to deliver nicotine through the lungs.

 Vaping does not produce smoke like its combustible counterpart.
 Electronic smoking devices produce an aerosol that contains nicotine, flavoring, and other chemicals.

-Also known as e-cigs, mods, e-hookahs, JUULS (pronounced as “jewels”), or simply “vapes”, electronic smoking devices are all used to orally inhale liquid (often flavored) nicotine.
+Also known as e-cigs, mods, e-hookahs or simply “vapes”, electronic smoking devices are all used to orally inhale liquid (often flavored) nicotine.

 VAPE FACTS: